A Few Helpful Delegate Resources

 A basic understanding of Robert's Rules of Order is imperative to maintaining fruitful parliamentary debate within a Model United Nations committee and is the most fundamental tool in a delegate's arsenal.
 Here is a beginner's guide to help you get acquainted with the rules of procedure used at a MUN conference.

 A position paper is a document delegates must write which includes their country's position on every topic to be discussed in committee.
-This document is useful when doing research for the committee and demonstrates understanding of the topics in relation to the character/country assignment.
+This document is useful when doing research for the committee and demonstrates an understanding of the topics in relation to the character/country assignment.

 When writing a position paper, consider the following questions: